LuisPelegrina/TruthAnalizer/README.md

 ## LArSoft analizer
 The folder ```LArSoft_code``` contains the analizer used to generate trees with truth information about BNB neutrino events.
 The fhicls needed to run the analizer and extract the information from Generator+Geant4 art-root files are also included.

 This analizer is meant to only be used with files containing a single neutrino interaction per LArSoft events, using it with a file with multiple interactions per event will not give a correct output.
 This code was created for sbndcode version v09_82_02_01.
+The fhilc used for the generation of neutrino events was ```prodgenie_nu_singleinteraction_tpc_sbnd.fcl```.

 ## Data download
 The folder ```Data``` is where the analized files are meant to be stored in order to be used in the example ```read_tree.C```.
 These files can be found inside the sbnd-gvpms nodes in the folder ```/exp/sbnd/data/users/lpelegri/Truth_Example/``` under the name ```analysis_output_truth_BNB_single_100k_events.root``` for 100k events and ```analysis_output_truth_BNB_single_100_events.root``` for 100 events.